 Any father affected by the condition passes the condition on to all of his daughters, while all sons remain healthy.
 If the mother carries the mutated gene, her children – regardless of gender – have a 50% risk of inheriting the disease.

-Are you also interested in news from the field of pharmacy?
-Discover here the appropriate channel mortar sign.
+follow the channel orphanageto fill in the gaps in your knowledge of orphan drugs. consequences Are you also interested in news from the field of pharmacy?
+Discover here the appropriate channel mortar sign. |

 Fabry is an affair of the heart

 The whole body suffers, but the heart is particularly affected.
 Cardiac involvement remains the leading cause of death in Fabry patients.
 GB3 deposits are found in virtually all cardiac cells.
-Little is known about the mechanisms leading to organ damage.
+Little is known regarding the mechanisms leading to organ damage.

 Fabry hearts show myocardial hypertrophy, inflammation, apoptosis, Necrosis and fibrosisvalve thickening and narrowing of the intramural Coronary arteries.
 Cardiac manifestations therefore include LVH, heart failure, Angina pectoris, heart valve diseases, arrhythmias, cardiac conduction blocks and sudden cardiac death.
 The severity of cardiac involvement is the same in both classic and late-onset phenotypes.